Yoel Moshe Salomon: Founding of towns

-Saloman's father had represented the local Jewish community during negotiations between Moses Montefiore and the Ottoman authorities.
+Salomon's father had represented the local Jewish community during negotiations between Moses Montefiore and the Ottoman authorities.
 Some of the discussions involved land purchases, and Salomon proved himself to be even more adept than his father in these endeavours.
 In 1866, a cholera epidemic impacted the overcrowded neighbourhoods inside the Old City's walls, decimating much of the population.
 Recognising that the residents of Mishkenot Sha'ananim, the first new neighbourhood in West Jerusalem, were largely unaffected by this calamity, Salomon and other Jerusalem activists decided that the time had come to expand the city outside of its walls.
 In 1869, he and six other community leaders founded a new neighbourhood just outside Jaffa Gate, which they named Nahalat Shiv'a (lit.
 'Heritage of Seven').
-The street grid was layed out haphazardly, and the alleys were of similar proportions to what had been commonplace in the Old City.
+The street grid was laid out haphazardly, and the alleys were of similar proportions to what had been commonplace in the Old City.
 Salomon's house, one of the first three that were built in the neighbourhood, was situated on the south side of busy Jaffa Road.
 Salomon eventually moved his printing press business to this location.